-To minimize the area affected by the project, the North Fork channel will only be disturbed from the dam and upstream 50 feet.
-The channel banks will be protected from erosion.
+To minimize the area affected by the project, only areas near the dam will be disturbed.
+The channel banks will be stabilized to protect the area from long term erosion impacts.

 Extensive sediment surveying and modeling has been conducted to estimate the impacts to the river ecology as a result of the dam modifications.
-The sediment upstream is nearly all cobble and gravel material.
+The sediment upstream is nearly all sand and gravel material.
 If this material deposits downstream, it would not degrade the fish and mussel habitat.
-Once the dam is removed the material would likely move during 2-year or larger events.
-The worst case scenario, a 100-year event occurring as a first significant event, shows a maximum deposition of 1.2 feet downstream of the dam.
-No sediment movement is anticipated during the removal of the dam.

-Construction equipment and rock placement in the channel will be limited to dry ground to the great extent possible.
-These areas will be inspected by mussel and fishery biologist prior to any placement of rock or equipment in the channel.
-Below is an estimate of the number of species taken and the habitat affected.
+Once the dam is removed the material would likely move during 2-year or larger flood events.
+Only minor sediment movement is anticipated during the removal of the dam.
+The work within the channel will be limited to dry ground to the greatest extent possible.
+Some fill in the channel will be placed for bank stabilization and to construct a temporary access and haul road.
+These areas will be inspected by mussel and fishery biologists prior to any placement of material or equipment in the channel.